Originally published November 2020. Continuously updated, with the last edit in June 2023

 When I look down this listing of online resources (and below in the books section), I am struck by what an enormous wealth of information it represents, what an investment of so many people’s time and effort and energy and money.
 The commitment to produce such a cornucopia of writing and talking and resources, all for free, is humbling.

-In the last eleven years since I began writing, we have seen the rise of blogs, published authors, rum festivals, and websites, even self-bottlings and special cask purchases by individuals who just wanted to pass some stuff around to friends and maybe recover a buck or two.
+In the last fourteen years since I began writing, we have seen the rise of blogs, published authors, rum festivals, and websites, even self-bottlings and special cask purchases by individuals who just wanted to pass some stuff around to friends and maybe recover a buck or two.
 New companies sprung up.
 New fans entered the field.
 Rum profiles and whole marketing campaigns changed around us.
 The thirst for knowledge and advice became so great that a veritable tsunami of bloggers rose to meet the challenge – not always to educate the eager or sell to the proles, but sometimes just to share the experience or to express a deeply held opinion.

 It’s good we have that.
 In spite of the many disagreements that pepper the various discussions on and offline, the interest and the passion about rum remains, and results in a treasure trove of online resources any neophyte can only admire and be grateful for.
 As I do, and I am.

 Books are not an online resource per se, so I chose to put them in as an appendix.
 I do however believe they have great value as resources in their own right, and not everything that is useful to an interested party can always be found online.

 Unsurprisingly, there is no shortage of reference materials in the old style format.
 No matter how many posts one has, how many essays, how many eruditely researched historical pieces or heartbreaking works of staggeringly unappreciated genius, there’s still something about saying one has published an actual book that can’t be beat.
 Here’s a few that are worth reading (and yes, I know there are more):